 It is possible to have sensitive teeth from genetic issues such as enamel hypoplasia or dentinogenesis imperfect?
 These genetic disorders either affect the enamel or formation of dentin.
 Fillings, bonding, and crowns are treatment options that can help to protect your teeth in these situations.

 Great oral hygiene should keep gum disease away, but unfortunately, some people fall to the wayside.
-Gum (periodontal) disease is more often seen in adults due to wear and tear over time, yet some children unfortunately develop gum disease, which often leads to extreme sensitivity in teeth.
-Depending on the severity, a non-surgical or surgical treatment may be necessary.
+Gum (periodontal) disease is more often seen in adults due to wear and tear over time, yet some children, unfortunately, develop gum disease, which often leads to extreme sensitivity in teeth.
+Depending on the severity, non-surgical or surgical treatment may be necessary.

 Are you dealing with sensitive gums?
 This is different from sensitive teeth — different symptoms, causes, and treatments.
 Check back in next week for the 411 on sensitive gums in adults and children!